njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 #### Why `covid_c&d` Returns as the Dominant X Variable

-The shift back to the combined `covid_c&d` metric — used in the Initial Shock but replaced by `covid_deaths` alone in Adaptation — reflects the Recovery period's distinctive epidemiology.
+The shift back to the `covid_c&d` metric — used in the Initial Shock but replaced by `covid_deaths` alone in Adaptation — reflects the Recovery period's distinctive epidemiology.
 Omicron's case-death decoupling (historic case counts, lower-than-expected fatalities) meant that `covid_deaths` alone would miss a large portion of the economically relevant COVID signal: the scale of the case surge mattered enormously for supply chain disruption and zero-COVID policy responses, even when mortality impact was attenuated by vaccines.
-The combined `covid_c&d` metric captured both dimensions.
+The `covid_c&d` metric captured both dimensions.

 #### Key Analytical Findings